michaeld96/ginkgo-manual/README.md

 Please, feel free to use this option and send an email to <a href = "michael.dick@amador.com">Michael</a> if the application does crash.

 To visit the application visit this [link](http://ec2-18-118-18-33.us-east-2.compute.amazonaws.com:3838/).

+<bold style = "color: red; font-weight: bold;"> WARNING: Only one user should be using the app as this is only one port, meaning this is only one session.
+If there is another individual on then both of those users will be using the app at once.</bold>